ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Secure Your Node.js Applications From Critical Vulnerabilities And Prevent Major Threats - <a href="https://medium.com/@kuldeepyadavky/secure-your-node-js-applications-from-critical-vulnerabilities-and-prevent-major-threats-3906f35111c6" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Replicated BookMyShow’s Queue System for Coldplay Ticket Booking - <a href="https://medium.com/@patelsohailp7/how-i-replicated-bookmyshows-queue-system-for-coldplay-ticket-booking-22191b86d8a4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kuldeep Yadav`**
+✍️ **posted by `Patelsohailp`**

-<blockquote>A Comprehensive Guide to Fortifying Your Node.js Applications Against Cyber Attacks (Top 10 Critical Vulnerabilities to Identify and…</blockquote>
+<blockquote>We’ve all felt the pain of waiting on BookMyShow for Coldplay tickets, only to watch them sell out before we even get a chance.
+In this…</blockquote>

 <h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>